maruel/dlibox/go/pio/DESIGN.md

 * Struct implementing an interface must validate at compile time with `var _
   <Interface> = &<Type>{}`.
 * No code under the GPL, LGPL or APL license will be accepted.
-  * Users are free to use the library in commercial projects.

 ## Driver lifetime management